hug0-cstrs/holbertonschool-simple_shell/README.md

 # C - Simple Shell :mortar_board:

-Second group project at Holberton School : implement our own simplified version of a UNIX command line interpreter in C.
+Second group project at Holberton School : implementation of our own simplified version of a UNIX command line interpreter in C.

 ## Description :scroll:

 The objective of this project is to create from scratch a simple UNIX command interpreter with limited functionality but applying the core concepts of a more robust shell.
 In simple words, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
-It incorporates many features and generally executes other commands.
-But `cd` command isn't handle.
+It incorporates many features and generally executes standard Shell commands found in PATH environment variable.`cd` command isn't handled.

 ## Technologies & Tools :computer: